Introduction

 The installation is quiet, there is no drying time, no digging, and it is by far the fastest way to build a deck foundation.
 This type of footing is considered to be one of the revolutionaries among foundations.

 Since they are made from steel, many worry about its permanence and risk of corrosion, but there is absolutely no need.
 Hot dip galvanized screw piles will long outlive the wooden construction.
-But if you are installing screw piles in previous farmland soil or in coastal areas with a higher salt content combined with high ground water level, you might want have your screw piles duplex–treated to prolong their lifetime.
+But if you are installing screw piles in previous farmland soil or in coastal areas with a higher salt content combined with high ground water level, you might want to have your screw piles duplex–treated to prolong their lifetime.

 Pros